markpbaggett/utk_collection_builder/docs/source/contents/3_adding_your_content_to_cb.rst

     # title of site appears in banner
     title: William Cox Cochran Photographic Collection
     # tagline, a short phrase that will appear throughout the site in the top banner
-    tagline: photographs are of East Tennessee people and landmarks, mostly located in what is now the Great Smoky Mountains National Park
+    tagline: photographs of East Tennessee people and landmarks, mostly located in what is now the Great Smoky Mountains National Park
     # description appears in meta tags and other locations
     # this description might appear in search result lists, keep around 160 characters max
-    description: "photographs are of East Tennessee people and landmarks, mostly located in what is now the Great Smoky Mountains National Park"
+    description: "photographs of East Tennessee people and landmarks, mostly located in what is now the Great Smoky Mountains National Park"
     # creator of the digital collection, to appear in meta tags; we typically use our GitHub usernames but feel free to just use your name
     author: markpbaggett